Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Jeep Cherokee are $1,592 a year for full coverage.
-Comprehensive insurance costs around $298, collision costs $558, and liability coverage is estimated at $536.
-A liability-only policy costs approximately $606 a year, with high-risk insurance costing $3,450 or more.
-Teen drivers receive the highest rates at $6,098 a year or more.
+U.S. average insurance rates for a Jeep Cherokee are $1,592 a year including full coverage.
+Comprehensive insurance costs around $298 each year, collision insurance costs $558, and liability is estimated at $536.
+Liability-only coverage costs approximately $606 a year, and high-risk coverage costs $3,450 or more.
+Teenage drivers pay the highest rates at up to $6,098 a year.

 Average premium for full coverage: $1,592

-Prices are based on $500 policy deductibles, split liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all states and for all Cherokee models.
+Prices are based on $500 comprehensive and collision deductibles, liability limits of 30/60, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 U.S. states and Cherokee models.

-These examples show why everyone should get quotes for a specific zip code and risk profile, rather than using price averages.
+The ranges above highlight why all drivers should get quotes for a specific zip code and risk profile, instead of using average rates.

 Use the form below to get customized rates for your location.